KU students protest merger of diversity, gender offices on the Lawrence campus; fears grow that it is a step toward cutting them

 KU also has hired a director for the center, and announced plans to engage students on coming up with a new name for the center and to “establish the center’s unique identity in the coming academic year.”

 Jordan Brandt, the former director of KU’s Office of Multicultural Affairs, will serve as the director of the Student Engagement Center.
-As part of his staff, he’ll have an associate director of student impact programs and services, an associate director of student community programs, and an associate director of student leadership programs.
+As part of her staff, she’ll have an associate director of student impact programs and services, an associate director of student community programs, and an associate director of student leadership programs.
 Other staff positions include a director of family engagement programs, director of student affairs communications, and an assistant director of student senate leadership development.

 The changes to the programs do come after the Kansas Legislature earlier this year engaged, at times, in a contentious debate with higher education leaders about diversity, equity and inclusion issues on campuses.